 Accessorize like a Boss

 Wherever possible, we have added bottle/accessory bosses to Omni, allowing for easy attachment of hydration and storage products.
 Just forward of the seatpost you'll find a pair.
 There's another pair on the rear surface of the seatpost itself.
 The seatpost also has a pair of bosses corresponding to Shimano's Di2 battery mount, as well as a cable port for electronic wires.
 There's a second set of Di2 battery bosses on the non-drive-side chainstay, offering yet another option for setup.
 Omni ships with our Beta Bottle Carrier, which provides an additional three sets of mounts.
 Even Omni's storage box up front is affixed using this standard.
-And of course, there's a set of bosses in a BTA position included with the Alpha X aerobar.
+And of course, the Alpha One aerobar has BTA mounts on the Dragonfly.
 That's a total of seven sets of bottle/accessory bosses and two sets of Di2 battery bosses.

 Devil in the Details